-On June 26, 2024, the Coast Guard issued a Complaint against Respondent seeking to revoke his Merchant Mariner Credential (MMC) for misconduct in violation of 46 U.S.C. § 7703(1)(B) as described in 46 C.F.R. § 5.27 due to violating his employer's policy on intoxication.
-Specifically, the Coast Guard alleges Respondent was intoxicated while performing ship's business.
+On August 6, 2024, the Coast Guard issued a Complaint against Respondent seeking to suspend his Merchant Mariner Credential (MMC) for five months as the result of misconduct in violation of 46 U.S.C. § 7703(1)(B), as described in 46 C.F.R. § 5.27 due to violating his employer's policy on intoxication.
+Specifically, the Coast Guard alleges Respondent was intoxicated while on board his employer's vessel.

-The Coast Guard served the Complaint on Respondent via express courier service delivered to his place of residence and signed for by a person of suitable age and discretion residing at the residence on July 2, 2024.
+The Coast Guard served the Complaint on Respondent via express courier service delivered to his place of residence and signed for by a person of suitable age and discretion residing at the residence on August 7, 2024.
 Respondent did not file an answer.
-On August 14, 2024, the Coast Guard then filed a Motion for Default completing service of the motion on August 21, 2024 again via express courier.
+On September 17, 2024, the Coast Guard then filed a Motion for Default completing service of the motion on September 19, 2024 again via express courier.
 To date, more than twenty days have passed from service of the Motion for Default and Respondent has neither filed an answer nor requested an extension of time to file an answer.
 33 C.F.R. § 20.308(a).